nginxinc/nginx-basics-workshops/Plus/labs/lab7/readme.md

 :-------------------------:|
 ![NOne Service](media/lab7_none-dashboard-overview.png)

 If this is your first time logging in or using the Nginx One Console, your Nginx Inventory will be empty.
-Follow the instructions below to fire up several Nginx containers, which will be added to the Inventory for you:
+Have no fear - follow the instructions below to fire up several Nginx containers, which will be added to the Inventory for you:

 <br/>

-## Create a new Datakey for these lab exercises.
+## Create a new Dataplane Key for these lab exercises.

 1. Using the Nginx One Console, click on Manage > Instances, then ` + Add instance`.

-1. Click on `Generate Dataplane Key`, then copy the value of this key to the clipboard using the `Copy` icon on this right side.
+1. Click on `Generate Dataplane Key`, then copy the value of this key to the clipboard using the `Copy` icon on the right side.
 NOTE:  This Dataplane Key is only show here, one time.
 Save it locally if you plan to use it again.
 You can Register as many Nginx Instances are you like with the same Dataplane Key.
+If you lose the Key, just create a new one.

-1. Scroll down, then click the `Done` button on the bottom right.
+1. After Saving your Key somewhere, scroll down, then click the `Done` button on the bottom right.

 ## Run Nginx Containers with Docker